All of us are responsible for how we behave and what we do when we're in public places.

 When waiting for a bus, stand in a well-lit place near other people.
 It’s best to sit on the lower deck of the bus as you'll be closer to the exit and within sight of the driver if there's a problem.

 When travelling by train, try to avoid carriages that are empty or contain only one person.
 You can report non-emergency crimes directly and quietly to British Transport Police by text or phone.
+You can also download the Railway Guardian app to report crime to British Transport Police and get information on what to do if you see sexual harassment on trains or at stations.

 : 0800 40 50 40